Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 *POS > Management > Tab GLOBAL SETTINGS > Entry Korrekturbuchung auf Ursprungslager*

-Activate or deactivate the reverse booking to the original warehouse.
-Any discrepancies in store deliveries are automatically booked back to the original warehouse.
+Activate or deactivate the reverse posting to the original warehouse.
+Any discrepancies in store deliveries are automatically posted back to the original warehouse.

 ![Korrekturbuchung](../../Assets/Screenshots/POS/Management/GlobalSettings/GS25.png "[Korrekturbuchung]")

 - [x] *Korrekturbuchung auf Ursprungslager*
-    Choose whether or not to book discrepancies between the delivery receipt and the delivery are automatically booked back to the original warehouse.
+    Choose whether or not to post discrepancies between the delivery receipt and the delivery are automatically posted back to the original warehouse.
 By default, this option is active.

     > [Info] This option is only applicable if store deliveries are activated.
     For detailed information, see [Shop-Lieferungen aktiv](#shoplieferungen-aktiv).